discordjs/guide/guide/popular-topics/embeds.md

 If you have been around on Discord for a bit chances are you have seen these special messages.
 They have a colored border, are often sent by bots and have embedded images, text fields and other fancy stuff.

-In the following section we will explain how you compose an Embed, send it and what you need to be aware of while doing so.
+In the following section we will explain how you compose an embed, send it, and what you need to be aware of while doing so.

 ### Embed Limits

 There are a few limits to be aware of while planning your embeds due to limitations set by the API.
-Here is a quick reference you can come back to.
+Here is a quick reference you can come back to:

-- Embed Titles are limited to 256 characters
+- Embed titles are limited to 256 characters
-- Embed Descriptions are limited to 2048 characters
+- Embed descriptions are limited to 2048 characters
-- There can be up to 25 field objects
+- There can be up to 25 fields
-- A fields name is limited to 256 and it's value to 1024 characters
+- A field's name is limited to 256 characters and its value to 1024 characters
 - The footer text is limited to 2048 characters
-- The Author name is limited to 256 characters
+- The author name is limited to 256 characters
-- In addition the sum of all characters in an embed structure must not exceed 6000 characters.
+- In addition, the sum of all characters in an embed structure must not exceed 6000 characters
 - A bot can have 1 embed per message
 - A webhook can have 10 embeds per message